Skip to Content

 • Homeless Youth Assistance Program (HYAP)

-• Other programs funded by DCJ to deliver services to people who are experiencing or at risk of homelessness including organisations applying for the Homelessness Innovation Fund
+• Other programs funded by DCJ to deliver services to people who are experiencing or at risk of homelessness, as outlined in the contract or tender with DCJ, including organisations applying for the Homelessness Innovation Fund

 This requirement also applies to organisations who are subcontracted to deliver these programs by a lead provider.